sfermigier/sfermigier/README.md

 ### Hi there 👋

-My name is Stefane Fermigier, I trained and worked as a mathematician in in 80s and 90s, discovered free and open source software in the 90s (my first contact with Linux was with version 0.10 in December 1991), and switched to enterpreneurship in the 00s.
+My name is Stefane Fermigier, I trained and worked as a mathematician in the 80s and 90s, discovered free and open source software in the 90s (my first contact with Linux was with version 0.10 in December 1991), and switched to enterpreneurship in the 00s.

+More personal information, and my CV, can be found on my website: <https://fermigier.com/>.

 I discovered Python around 1992, while working on my Thesis (a part of my Thesis was implemented using the PARI/GP computational arithmetic project, for which I made a Python binding).